Preliminary Multiple Subject Credential

 - To become effective educators, teachers need to be willing to persevere through challenges and learn from their experiences.
 Describe a time when you encountered a significant challenge.
 How did you respond to the challenge?
 What did you learn from the experience?

-- Score report showing a passing score on the California Basic Educational Skills Test (CBEST) and a score report showing a passing score on all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects, or a score report showing a passing score on all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects and the Writing subtest.
+- Score report showing a passing score on the California Basic Educational Skills Test (CBEST) and a score report showing a passing score on all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects, or a score report showing a passing score on all subtests of the California Subject Examination for Teachers (CSET): Multiple Subjects and the CSET: Writing Skills subtest.
 Applicants must show a passing score or proof of registration to take the exam at the next available test date.

 Standardized Testing Requirements